Lost Tools of Writing 1: Film as Literature: Karate Kid, Home Alone 1 & 2, Harry Potter, Second Hand Lions, Lord of the Rings

 Through this course, your student will practice using the first three canons of rhetoric: Invention, Arrangement, and Elocution.
 They will ultimately craft a 10 paragraph persuasive essay that utilizes thesis-building, proofs and substantiation, refutation, and language devices such as schemes and tropes.
 This is not a writing and editing course though it does address weak and inconsistent verbs.
 Students will need to already be proficient understanding and constructing complete sentences, understanding and utilizing the eight parts of speech and basic editing and formatting.
 Parents are encouraged to help with editing and formatting.

-Younger or inexperienced writers can prepare for this course by using IEW, or any basic writing course that teaches the parts of a sentence, the parts of speech, and practices preparing paragraphs.
+Students should: - Have proficient knowledge of the eight parts of speech - Be able to write complete sentences and paragraphs - Be familiar with verb tenses - Younger or inexperienced writers can prepare for this course by using IEW, or any basic writing course that teaches the parts of a sentence, the parts of speech, preparing paragraphs, as well as editing for common grammar and punctuation.

-A strong recommendation for Lost Tools progression is for the Level 1 course to be taken twice, before proceeding to Level II so that all of the foundational elements through Essay 8 are well known and easily applied in a student's composition.
+A strong recommendation for progressing through the Lost Tools levels is for the Level 1 course to be taken twice, before proceeding to Level II so that all of the foundational elements through Essay 8 are well known and easily applied in a student's composition.

 Films to watch for discussion and writing:

-Course Objectives: Practice with the five Topics of Invention1.
+- Practice with the five Topics of Invention

-Practice arranging the formal elements of a persuasive essay1.
+- Practice arranging the formal elements of a persuasive essay

 Curriculum Texts: